brunoasm/varKoder/docs/query.md

  *  `best_pred_prob`: the confidence of the best prediction.
  *  `actual_labels`: labels in the EXIF metadata of a given varKode file.
 These are not used in the query command, just reported for comparison.
  *  `possible_low_quality`: whether sample possibly has low quality.
 See [Notes on quality labelling](image.md) for details.
  *  other columns: confidence scores in each label.
-All confidence scores sum to 1
+All confidence scores sum to 1.
+They are only included with `--include-probs` option.